comp-phys-marc/qasm-ts/readme.md

 The return type for both `parseFile` and `parseString` is `Array<AstNode>`, unless the `stringify` parameter is `true`, in which case the return is a `String`.

+The parser is able to recognize and handle 19 distinct types of syntax errors, which are defined and exported in `errors.ts`.
+While this is not an advanced semantic or static analysis, it should enable users to basically validate their OpenQASM 2.0 or 3.0 code.

 ## Example I/O

 ### Input: `alignment.qasm` ([source](https://github.com/openqasm/openqasm/blob/main/examples/alignment.qasm))